July 2018 – Revised

 - Internal controls bog down our efforts.
 Internal controls should be built into and not onto business processes.

-- Strong internal controls prevents fraud.
+- Strong internal controls prevent fraud.
 No, Internal controls provide reasonable, and not absolute assurance the organization’s objectives will be met!

 Last week I was speaking at an ethics and compliance event in Houston, where one of the other speakers stumped the crowd with a deceptively simple question: What is a control?